espressomd/espresso/doc/sphinx/dg.rst

    This is to make sure, the feature is not broken by future changes to |es|, and so other users can get an impression of what behaviour is guaranteed to work.
 -  There are two kinds of tests:

-  -  C++-unit tests, testing individual c++ functions and classes.
+  -  C++-unit tests, testing individual C++ functions and classes.
 They make use of the boost unit test framework and reside in ``src/core/unit_tests`
   -  Python integration tests, testing the Python interface and (physical) results of features.
 They reside in ``testsuite/python``

 -  To execute the tests, run::